astroclubiitk/astroclubiitk.github.io/faqs.md

 ## Q. Is anything larger than the Galaxies?

 Yes, there are structures which are larger than the Galaxies.
 These are termed as Filaments.
 Filaments are Galaxies grouped together.
 If we zoom out a considerable amount then these would appear like 'worms' or 'filaments of a bulb'.

+## Q. What is the difference between geocentric and heliocentric theories?

+Ans.
+According to the geocentric belief Earth is the center of the universe and all the other stars and planets go around it.
+On the other hand the heliocentric belief claims the Sun to be the center of universe and all the other heavenly bodies going around it.
+Actually there is a flaw in this proposition because at that time the astronomers did not know that the night sky comprised of more than one solar systems.